 characteristics of true spinach varieties.
 It also has some differences.

-With that said, it's perfectly fine, if you just call it spinach.
+With that said, it's perfectly fine, if you refer to these salad greens as

 The two big differences are:

 Regular spinach is a cool weather crop.
 New Zealand Spinach prefers warm

 Regular spinach is hardy, surviving frosts and even freezes.
 New Zealand

 spinach is a tender annual, and is killed by frost.